George Lakoff: Disagreement with Steven Pinker

-In 2006 Steven Pinker wrote an unfavorable review of Lakoff's book Whose Freedom? in The New Republic.
+In 2006 cognitive psychologist Steven Pinker wrote an unfavorable review of Lakoff's book Whose Freedom? in The New Republic.
 Pinker argued that Lakoff's propositions are unsupported, and his prescriptions are a recipe for electoral failure.
 He wrote that Lakoff was condescending and deplored Lakoff's "shameless caricaturing of beliefs" and his "faith in the power of euphemism."
 Pinker portrayed Lakoff's arguments as "cognitive relativism, in which mathematics, science, and philosophy are beauty contests between rival frames rather than attempts to characterize the nature of reality."

-Lakoff wrote a rebuttal to the review, stating that his position on many matters is the exact reverse of what Pinker attributes to him.
-Lakoff states that he explicitly rejects cognitive relativism, arguing that he is "a realist, both about how the mind works and how the world works.
+Lakoff wrote a rebuttal to Pinker's review, stating that his positions on many issues were the exact reverse of what Pinker attributes to him.
+Lakoff said that he explicitly rejects cognitive relativism, contending that he is "a realist, both about how the mind works and how the world works.
 Given that the mind works by frames and metaphors, the challenge is to use such a mind to accurately characterize how the world works."